 The wife of an old friend asks Gunn to find her husband who has disappeared and whom the police are looking for.He is the chief suspect in the murder of a witness against a top mobster.Her husband used to work for the hood and Lt.
 Jacoby suspects there is still a connection.

 A singer, who fifteen years before was found Not Guilty in the questionable shooting death of her gangster husband, hires Gunn to help with a blackmailer.
 Her psychiatrist has been robbed of tapes made during analysis which detail the incident and which will reveal the true story.

-A Swimming Instructor allows a female pupil to drown and he hires Gunn to find out why.
-The man cannot understand exactly what happened and what his actions were-and he is about to be charged with Manslaughter by the D.A..
+A swimming Instructor stands idly by while a female pupil drowns.
+He hires Gunn to find out why.
+The man cannot understand exactly what happened and what his actions were but he's about to be charged with Manslaughter by the D.A..
 Gunn is somewhat cynical but agrees to investigate the seemingly open-and-shut case.

 A boxer on the comeback trail has an assassination attempt made on his life.
 Gunn becomes involved when a pickpocket friend of his "finds" a clue to the plot.
 As Gunn noses around he finds that the boxers' ex-wife, Manager and owner among others may have been involved in the incident.